Azure-Samples/azure-intelligent-edge-patterns/Research/kubeflow-on-azure-stack-lab/05-Pipelines/Readme.md

 # Pipelines

-The goal of this lab is:

-- TODO

-# Module 15.
-Using Models

 After a model is created and trained, you have many options of how to use it.
 You can run inferencing directly in your script after loading the serialized parameters.
 Here is how it would look like in one of the demos we cover, if we de-serialize the `model` and get `data` in the correct format: